 Accreditation

 How can you be sure your chosen institution offers an education that HR managers will accept?
 Accreditation is one way of knowing.
-Most colleges and universities are assessed on a regular basis, often every five to ten years, by an accrediting organization.
-These groups put a school under a microscope, ensuring that the programs are well-managed, teachers have the experience necessary to teach properly, and high standards are upheld across the institution.
+Most colleges and universities are assessed regularly, often every five to ten years, by an accrediting organization.
+These groups examine a school, ensuring that the programs are well-managed, teachers have the experience necessary to teach properly, and high standards are upheld across the institution.

 Interested in a degree instead?